mekomsolutions/openmrs-cd/README.md

     groupId: <a group ID>
     artifactId: <a artifact ID>
     version: <a version>
-rebuildOnDependencyChange: true|false
+rebuildOnDependencyChanges: true|false
 ```
 Note that the `artifact` section is **required only if your project is not a Maven project**.
-Note that the `rebuildOnDependencyChange`, if set to `true`, will parse the project's POM file and save its dependencies so to later rebuild when any dependending artifact has changed.
+Note that the `rebuildOnDependencyChanges`, if set to `true`, will parse the project's POM file and save its dependencies so to later rebuild when any dependending artifact has changed.

 See an example for a Maven project:
 ```